CumulusNetworks/cldemo-lnv-to-evpn/README.md

 cumulus@oob-mgmt-server:~$
 ```
 ## Setting up the demo
-After logging into the oob-mgmt-server, change directories to the 'lnv-to-evpn' folder.
-From there, run the ansible playbook named run_demo.yml
+After logging into the oob-mgmt-server, change directories to the lnv-to-evpn folder.
+Then, run the ansible playbook named run_demo.yml

 ```
 cumulus@oob-mgmt-server:~$cd lnv-to-evpn